WHY NEW BELIEFS IN AN OLD ENVIRONMENT FAIL AND WHAT IS COGNITIVE DISSONANCE?

 Cognitive dissonance often shows up as, “I’ll be different this time.”

-In a supportive environment, dissonance can be processed, explored, and resolved through clinical conversations, peer support, and daily structure.
+Cognitive dissonance is lowest when transitions are gradual and supported through this sharing with fellow travelers and questioning the process.
+You don't have the answers.
+Honor that.
+Cognitive dissonance becomes a therapeutic tool rather than a relapse driver.
+In a supportive and new environment where feelings of dissonance can be shared, processed, explored, and resolved through clinical conversations, peer support, and daily structure.
 Instead of overwhelming a resident, it becomes part of the therapeutic growth process.

 The simplest way to say it is: